 The Vatican Museums

-The Vatican museums are what you should start your visit with (you can’t really go back if you decide to visit Saint Peter’s first), and as a whole – your city sightseeing in Rome!
+The Vatican museums are what you should start your visit your 3 days itinerary in Rome with (you can’t really go back if you decide to visit Saint Peter’s first).
 You can freely take photos, but shut off your flash and don’t use a tripod.
 Once you enter, find the spiral staircase and take a snap 🙂 Just like this staircase, most guided tours skip the pinacoteca (gallery), where you can see one painting by Leonardo Da Vinci.
 You will also pass by the hall of maps and then head to the delightful garden, right before you head in for the Sistine Chapel.

 The Sistine Chapel